Craig Harrington Receives Three-Game Suspension After Insulting Rayadas Players

 The female America strategist was singled out for saying fu .. off to the striped members on Monday night

-The América Femeni coach Craig Harrington to be suspended for three games, after insulting the Monterrey players, as denounced by the Rayadas coach, Eva Espejo.
+The América Femeni manager Craig Harrington to be suspended for three gamesafter insulting the Monterrey players, as denounced by the Rayadas coach, Eva Espejo.

 As it turned out, the Disciplinary Commission punished Harrington for three games for “insulting players or members of the coaching staff of the opposing club”.